ranjgith-s/github-pr-analyzer/README.md

 - View pull requests you authored or reviewed.
 - Metrics for draft time, first review and total lifespan.
 - Display reviewer count and change requests.
-- Filter by repository and author.
+- Filter by repository, author and state.
+- Sort table columns.
 - Direct links to each pull request.

 ## Architecture